bitnami/charts/bitnami/memcached/README.md

 ## License

-Copyright &copy; 2023 VMware, Inc.
+Copyright &copy; 2024 Broadcom.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.